 Powerball vs Thunderball

 Both of these lotteries are cheap.
-A single ticket to both of them costs about the same as a single ticket to the EuroMillions.
+A single line to both of them costs about the same as a single line to the EuroMillions.
 So you don’t have to choose between them and can play them both.